-Kirsten Stolle is a visual artist working in collage, drawing and mixed media.
-Her research-based practice is grounded in the investigation of corporate propaganda, environmental politics and biotechnology.
+Kirsten Stolle is a visual artist working in collage, drawing and installation.
+Her research-based practice is grounded in the investigation of corporate propaganda, food politics and biotechnology.

-Her work has been published in Made In Mind Magazine, Poetry Magazine, Creators Project, Widewalls, Spolia Literary Magazine, Vhcle Magazine, DIALOGIST, Slice Magazine, New American Paintings, Ignatian Literary Magazine, ElevenEleven, Hayden’s Ferry Review and Manifest International Drawing Annual.
+Her work has been published in Photograph, Topic Magazine, The Billboard Creative, Made in Mind Magazine, Poetry Magazine, Creators Project, Widewalls, Spolia Literary Magazine, Burnaway, Vhcle Magazine, DIALOGIST, Slice Magazine, New American Paintings, Ignatian Literary Magazine, ElevenEleven, Hayden’s Ferry Review and Manifest International Drawing Annual.

 She is a recipient of a Pollock-Krasner Foundation Grant, a Dave Bown Project Award, as well as grants from the San Francisco Arts Commission, Artists’ Fellowship Inc., Puffin Foundation, Change Inc., and the Creative Capacity Fund.
-She has been awarded residencies at The Anderson Center, Ballinglen Arts Foundation, Blue Mountain Center, Millay Colony for the Arts, Oregon College of Arts & Crafts, Spiro Arts Center, Ucross Foundation, and Willapa Bay AiR.
+She has been awarded residencies at the Ucross Foundation, Millay Colony, Blue Mountain Center, Willapa Bay AiR, Oregon College of Arts & Crafts, Spiro Arts Center, Anderson Center, and Ballinglen Arts Foundation.

 Stolle received a BA in Visual Arts from Framingham State College, and completed studies at Richmond College (London, England) and Massachusetts College of Art (Boston, MA).